 Seek Ketamine Treatment Now

-If you have been experiencing problems with ketamine abuse, call 800-601-3889.
+If you have been experiencing problems with ketamine abuse, call 800-601-3889(Who Answers?).
 We can help you find a treatment center where you can begin to heal from the effects of this dangerous drug.
 If you know someone you think has overdosed on the drug, it is important to call 911 right away.
 Once they are stable and the effects of the drug have subsided, this individual can find help beginning their addiction treatment regimen as well.